ton3s/unity-wiki/docs/fps-multiplayer/get-connected.md

 ## [Connecting To The Server](https://www.udemy.com/course/unity-online-multiplayer/learn/lecture/25987966#questions)

-The speaker is explaining how to create a simple networking system for a game using Photon Unity Networking (PUN).
-Here's a step-by-step breakdown of the process:

 - Create a new script called `Launcher` and open it in the script editor.
 - Make the launcher a static instance (`public static Launcher instance`).
 - In the `Awake()` function, assign the instance to `this`.